Pranavi25/trading-app/Welcome file.md

 - This project is an online stock trading simulation REST API which can perform certain tasks such as create, retrieve, update stock information of certain organisations.
 -  This application can be used by front-end developers, mobile developers, and traders can utilize this REST API
-- The application was built using certain technologies like MicroService which is implemented with SpringBoot.
-PSQL database.
-IEX market data)
+- The application was built using certain technologies like MicroService which is implemented with SpringBoot and created PSQL database to store and perform DDL and DML commands with IEX market data.

 # Quick Start

 - Prequiresites: Java, Docker, CentOS 7  - PSQL init  - git clone and mvn build  - Start Springboot app using a shell script
    - describe env vars  - How to consume REST API?
-(Swagger screenshot and postman with OpenAPI Specification, e.g. [http://35.231.122.184:5000/v2/api-docs](http://35.231.122.184:5000/v2/api-docs)
+(Swagger screenshot and postman with OpenAPI Specification, e.g. [http://localhost:8080/swagger-ui.html#/trader-controller/createTraderUsingPOST](http://35.231.122.184:5000/v2/api-docs)

 # REST API Usage